rupaksalekin2018/Domain-Specific-LLM-Finetuning/README.md

 python ice_dev_5_merged_training_3.py --input data/qa_data.csv --output models/finetuned_llama
 ```

-If anyone wants to try the project on Kaggle, visit:
+If anyone wants to try the project on Kaggle, visit (fine tuned model will be used to do inference):
 [Kaggle Notebook](https://www.kaggle.com/code/icedev/ice-dev-demo)

 ## Dependencies